Staff

 Betsy Wheeler, Director (she/her)

 Betsy Wheeler is the author of the poetry collection Loud Dreaming in a Quiet Room and the poetry chapbooks Start Here and Mental Detours.
 She earned her MFA in poetry at The Ohio State University in 2005, and held the Stadler Fellowship at Bucknell University from 2005-2007.
 Her poems have appeared in Tupelo QuarterlyWindfall Room, The Journal, Bat City Review, Better, MiPoesias, Forklift Ohio and elsewhere.
-She lives with her wife and daughter in Amherst, MA.
+She lives with her wife and kiddo in Amherst, MA.

 Noy Holland, Creative Director and Co-founder (she/her)